danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 To begin with, there are few tips may help you to come up with a project idea:

-1. You may take a look again on the themes that we have used and structured for inspiration, including literacy, variable geometry, infinite loops, data capture, object abstraction, auto generator, que(e)ry data, algorithmic procedures, machine learning and the relations to topics like writing and coding, faces, emojis, (micro)temporalities, capture all, interactivity, object orientation, rule-based systems, language, expressivity, electronic literature, algorithms, politics of data processing.
+1. You may take a look again on the themes that we have used and structured for inspiration, including literacy, variable geometry, infinite loops, data capture, object abstraction, auto generator, que(e)ry data, algorithmic procedures, machine learning and the relations to topics like writing and coding, faces, emojis, (micro)temporalities, capture all, interactivity, object orientation, rule-based systems, language and speech, expressivity, electronic literature, algorithms, politics of data processing.

 2. Take a look again on all the previous mini exercises and all the questions that were set.
-Is there any one that you want to explore further?
+Are there any that you want to explore further?

-3. Is there any assigned/suggested text that you are especially connected with and you want to explore in a deeper way?
+3. Are there any assigned/suggested text that you are especially connected with and you want to explore in a deeper way?

-4. Is there any particular technical area that you want to explore and employ in this project such as games, data visualization, 2D/3D objects, and among others.
+4. Are there any particular technical areas that you want to explore and employ in this project such as games, data visualization, 2D/3D objects, and among others.

 **RUNME:**
 A piece of software written in p5.js (or a combination of HTML/CSS/JS/P5/node.js).